shakacode/shakabot/README.md

     % bin/hubot

+If you want to test locally with slack:
+    % HUBOT_SLACK_TOKEN=xoxb-SLACK-TOCKEN ./bin/hubot --adapter slack

 You'll see some start up output and a prompt:

     [Sat Feb 28 2015 12:38:27 GMT+0000 (GMT)] INFO Using default redis on localhost:6379